 If there are other injuries that need to be addressed, tie the compress in place with bandages or gauze.
 If there are no compress materials available, your hand or finger will work.

 Obviously, you should wash your hands thoroughly after handling any bodily fluids, like blood, and use gloves if they are available.

 If a wound on the leg or foot is bleeding severely, gently elevate the leg until the wound is above the heart.
 This allows gravity to reduce blood pressure near the wound, which will slow the bleeding.

-Elevation works best in bigger dogs with long legs because there’s a longer distance between the injury and the heart.
+Elevation works best for bigger dogs with long legs because there’s a longer distance between the injury and the heart.

 Elevation should be used in conjunction with direct pressure and compresses for maximum effectiveness.

 Pressure On Artery

 If bleeding continues after applying direct pressure and elevation, you’ll need to apply pressure to the artery supplying blood to the injury.